LazaUK/AOAI-LlamaIndex-VectorStore/README.md

 ``` Python
 index = VectorStoreIndex.from_documents(documents)
 ```
-6. We can use our vector store as a query engine to retrieve required content and feed it to GPT-4 Turbo model for reasoning, e.g. to check about vacation perks available at Contoso.
+6. We can use our vector store as a query engine to retrieve required content and feed it to the GPT-4 Turbo model for reasoning, e.g. to check about vacation perks available at Contoso.
 ``` Python
 query_engine = index.as_query_engine()
 answer = query_engine.query("What are the vacation perks at Contoso Electronics?")